v1s7/csv-monsters/MANUAL-en.md

 All files are saved to the separate **update** folder in the process, which is usually located at the following path on Android: /data/data/{package name}/update.

-# III. mods and their structure
+# III.
+Mods and their structure
 Starting with the version 59.197, Null's Brawl has a separate modloader, which introduces several of its own concepts for handling files.

 ## NullsBrawlAssets